openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### onAccountsMetadataChange

+**🟢 Live Mode Only** - This filter requires real-time blockchain data and is not available in past data mode.

 This filter triggers when any of the specified accounts updates their metadata.
-It is available in both live and past data modes.
 You can observe multiple accounts in a single observer call.
 XXX: Remember to update description here when this filter will provide some callback data